RaulCetatean/internship-genzellab/README.md

 ```bash
 conda install -c franklab rec_to_binaries
 ```
-6. Add Trodes to the path and download `trodesnetwork`.
+6. Add Trodes to the path.
 Trodes documentation can be found here (https://docs.spikegadgets.com/en/latest/index.html).
-In my case, I downloaded `Trodes` in the Desktop.

 ### On Linux